FiatAccompli/Civ6Mods/README.md

 * [Map Tacks +](MapTacksPlus) - It's map tacks, but with even more icon options.
 What a plus!

 ### Modding mods
 * [Settings Manager](SettingsManager) - Provides an easy way for other mods to declare user configurable settings.
   Provides users an easy in-game UI to change settings.
-* [Settings Manager Example](SettingsManagerExample) - Provides a very simple example usage of Mod Settings Manager.
+* [Settings Manager Example](SettingsManagerExample) - A simple example usage of the functionality of Settings Manager.
+* [UI Plugins Framework](UIPluginsFramework) - Provides other mods the ability to easily add UI elements to parts of the in-game UI without needing to overwrite the base game UI files.
+Provides methods to add buttons
+* [UI Plugins Example](UIPluginsExample) - An example usage of the features of UI Plugins Framework.